bvr0n/bvr0n.github.io/posts/thm/WebAppSec_101.md

 ## XSS [TASK 5] :

-We successfully managed to trigger a XSS in the search bar and in the guestbook with this basic script :
+We successfully managed to trigger XSS in the search bar & in the Guestbook with this basic script :

 ```<script>alert('hello bvr0n')</script>```